Heaviest objects in the Universe

 expansion of the universe

-During 2004, a group of astronomers detected a vast void of space while analyzing a sequence of maps generated by NASA's Wilkinson Microwave Anisotropy Probe (WMAP) satellite.
-The WMAP collected detailed information about the cosmic microwave background radiation, which is the radiation left over from the Big Bang.
+In 2004, a group of astronomers detected a vast void while analyzing a sequence of maps generated by NASA's Wilkinson Microwave Anisotropy Probe (WMAP) satellite.
+WMAP collected detailed information about the cosmic radiation microwave background, which is the radiation left over from the Big Bang.

 The point in question, which Measuring a staggering 1.800 billion light years, it is exceptionally peculiar for its lack of stars, gas, dust and even dark matter..
 Despite previous observations of similar voids, scientists are still struggling to understand how such a vast and expansive void of this magnitude could have materialized.